-Join Mike Meyers for an in-depth discussion in this video Asymmetric encryption, part of CompTIA Network+ Exam Prep (N10-006) Part 4: Making TCP/IP Work.
+Join Mike Meyers for an in-depth discussion in this video Asymmetric encryption, part of CompTIA Network+ (N10-006) Cert Prep: 4 Making TCP/IP Work.

 - One of the big problems with symmetric encryption…is that in order for somebody to decrypt your encrypted data…they have to have a copy of the key.…So in a symmetric encryption environment…keys are passed around through whatever,…the internet, the wireless whatever it might be,…and that can cause potential problems…because if somebody can get their hands on the key…and the encrypted text, well, they can pretty much hack it.…So three guys a long time ago called Rivest, Shamir…and Adleman created a new methodology for encryption…that they called Asymmetric Encryption.…